kevinkreiser/lapse_controller/README.md

 ![Front End Interface](docs/controller.png)

-Yes there is tons of secuirty holes here.
+Yes there are tons of secuirty holes here.
 Look for issues and thoughts on resolving some of them at a future point in time.